 When used in this policy and in alignment with the 2020 federal Title IX regulations, “Complainant” refers to an individual who is a target, victim, or survivor of any alleged conduct prohibited by this policy.
 “Respondent” refers to an individual who has been accused of prohibited conduct under this policy.
 “Third party” refers to any other participant in the process, including a witness to the incident or an individual who makes a report on behalf of someone else.

 All Bates community members are responsible for their actions and behavior, and are required to follow college policies and local, state, and federal law.
 This policy applies to conduct occurring on property owned or controlled by Bates College or at college-sanctioned events or programs that take place off campus, including, but not limited to, study away, internship programs, community-engaged learning, and athletics events.
 In situations in which both the Complainant and Respondent are members of the Bates College community, this policy may apply regardless of the location of the incident.
-Upon receiving a report the Director of Title IX & Civil Rights Compliance/Title IX Coordinator (hereafter “Title IX Coordinator”) will assess whether the conduct occurred in the context of the college’s educational program and whether it has continuing effects on the Bates community.
+Upon receiving a report, the Associate Vice President for Title IX & Civil Rights Compliance/Title IX Coordinator (hereafter “Title IX Coordinator”) will assess whether the conduct occurred in the context of the college’s educational program and whether it has continuing effects on the Bates community.
 In addition, off-campus or online conduct that is likely to have a substantial adverse effect on, or poses a threat of danger to, any member of the Bates College community or Bates College is covered under this policy.

 A Complainant is encouraged to report misconduct to the college regardless of where the incident occurred, or who committed it.
 The college has jurisdiction to take disciplinary action against a Respondent who is a current student or employee.
 Even if the college does not have jurisdiction over the Respondent, however, the college will take prompt action to provide for the safety and well-being of the Complainant and the broader campus community using all available resources.
-The Title IX Coordinator may be able to assist and advocate for a student or employee who experiences discrimination or harassment in an internship, study abroad program, or other external program where policies and procedures of the host organization may give recourse to the Complainant.
+The Title IX Coordinator may be able to assist and/or advocate for a student or employee who experiences discrimination or harassment in an internship, study abroad program, or other external program where policies and procedures of the host organization may give recourse to the Complainant.
 When criminal conduct is alleged, the Title IX Coordinator will assist the complainant in contacting local law enforcement if the individual would like to file a police report.